Relocation Guide · Last updated 2 June 2026

 - SIPPs and defined contribution pensions: Accessed in the normal way, taxed in Gibraltar

-- QROPS (Qualifying Recognised Overseas Pension Scheme): Gibraltar has its own QROPS framework — useful for pension restructuring, worth discussing with a specialist
+- QROPS (Qualifying Recognised Overseas Pension Scheme): Gibraltar has its own QROPS framework, which can be useful for pension restructuring.
+Worth discussing with a specialist adviser qualified in both UK and Gibraltar rules.

 The Residency Process